-- Check electrical wiring: Electrical malfunctions were the second most common cause of fatal house fires from 2014 to 2016.
+- Check electrical wiring: Electrical malfunction was the cause of over 30 thousand house fires a year from 2015 to 2019.
 Have your electrical wiring checked and insulated by a professional, especially if your home was built more than 40 years ago.

 - Use fire-resistant building supplies: Newer homes should use non-flammable building materials such as fire-rated drywall, glass and window frames to slow an accidental fire’s spread.
 This is part of an important building practice called passive fire protection (PFP).

 - Build firewalls: No, not the kind on your computer.
 Firewalls, another type of PFP, are thick, fire-rated walls often made of concrete.
 They sub-divide buildings into various “fire areas” and contain a fire to one spot instead of allowing it to spread to other parts of the home.

 - Cover holes in drywall: If you still haven’t patched the hole from your little one’s indoor baseball mishap, you’re probably in violation of fire code.
 Holes in drywall allow oxygen to move easily between walls, which could feed an electrical fire, causing it to spread out of control.

 - Invest in extinguishers: While there is no law requiring fire extinguishers in residences, it’s a good idea to have one in your kitchen and one in your garage.

 If you’re installing a permanent DIY kitchen island, make sure to include electrical wiring on your to-do list.
 The National Electric Code requires all permanent structures in kitchen areas to have electricity to keep your home up to code.

 This is because we often place hot appliances like griddles or fryers on islands; running a cord over a walkway can cause someone to trip and fall or worse, throw hot grease across the kitchen.